Indiana University

 In Windows 7, Vista, and XP, auditing allows an administrator or anyone with administrative rights to track and record the activities of users, groups, and processes.
 It is primarily used to diagnose performance problems and security risks, and for expansion planning.

-Note: At Indiana University, the University Information Security Office (UISO) recommends that you normally refrain from running your Windows computer as an administrator.
-For more, see What is the principle of least privilege?
+Security of Information Technology Resources (IT-12) requires that you normally refrain from running your Windows computer as an administrator.
+For more, see About the principle of least privilege.

 Auditing is usually enabled by default in Windows.
 To change the auditing options: